|Venerable Vitalios (Feast Day - January 11)|

 Causing the wicked spirits to tremble.

-Saint Vitalios, a monk of the monastery of St Seridus, arrived in Alexandria when St John the Merciful (November 12) was Patriarch of Alexandria.
+Saint Vitalios, a monk of the Monastery of Saint Seridos, arrived in Alexandria when Saint John the Merciful (November 12) was Patriarch of Alexandria.

 When he was sixty years old, he undertook an extraordinary task: he wrote down from memory the names of all the prostitutes of Alexandria and he began to pray for them.

 He worked from morning to evening, earning twelve copper coins each day.
 In the evening the Saint bought a single bean, which he ate after sunset.
 Then he would give the rest of the money to one of the harlots, whom he visited at night and said, "I beg you, take this money and do not sin with anyone tonight."
 Then he stayed with the harlot in her room.
 While she slept, the Elder spent the whole night at prayer, reading the Psalms, and quietly left in the morning.